Data sharing policy

 Supplementary Figure 2.
 CAPTION.

 Please paste both the DOI and the description at the end of the main text.
-A single description for multiple files within the supplementary material package is not sufficient.
+A single description for multiple files in the supplementary material package is insufficient.

 We will publish both the description and DOI at the end of the manuscript, below the Data Availability Statement.

 Neither Adv Clin Exp Med nor the publisher of this journal (Wroclaw Medical University) is in any way associated with the Zenodo repository – neither financially nor organizationally.
-We are simply recommending this entity as a reliable and cost-free third-party data storage opportunity.
+We are simply recommending this entity as a reliable, cost-free third-party data storage option.

 Why is data sharing important?